kattrali/cocoadex/readme.md

 ## Enabling Tab Completion

 Cocoadex generates a tags file of all indexed search terms during configuration.

+### Bash

 Enable tab completion for bash by linking/saving `bin/cocoadex_completion.sh` and adding the following to your .bash_profile (or similar):

     complete -C /path/to/cocoadex_completion.sh -o default cocoadex

+### Z Shell

+Generate a completion file by concatenating the Cocoadex keyword tags into the `_arguments` parameter of a `compdef` file.
+Here is an example script to do it for you: https://gist.github.com/3164534

 ## Example Output